rust-lang/book/src/appendix-03-derivable-traits.md

 derive `Default`.

-The `Default::default` function is commonly used in combination with the struct update syntax discussed in the [“Creating Instances From Other Instances With Struct Update Syntax”][creating-instances-from-other-instances-with-struct-update-syntax]<!-- ignore -->
-section in Chapter 5.
+The `Default::default` function is commonly used in combination with the struct update syntax discussed in [“Creating Instances From Other Instances With Struct Update Syntax”][creating-instances-from-other-instances-with-struct-update-syntax]<!-- ignore --> in Chapter 5.
 You can customize a few fields of a struct and then set and use a default value for the rest of the fields by using `..Default::default()`.

 The `Default` trait is required when you use the method `unwrap_or_default` on